 Dogs with large ears are susceptible to ear infections, such as the German Shepherd Husky Mix.
-However, this can easily be prevented with frequent cleaning and regular inspection of the ears.
-Additionally, try to use natural, organic ear cleaning products, and soft silicone tips to safely clean your dog’s ears.
+However, this is preventable with frequent cleaning and regular inspection of the ears.
+Additionally, try to use natural, organic ear cleaning products and soft silicone tips to clean your dog’s ears safely.

 Grooming and Shedding